Arnav-Mishra/BayesClassiffier_Regression/README.md

-# I have made project on bayes classiffier and regression.
+# A project on bayes classiffier and regression.